Torches

 Mapp gas can be used alone or in combination with oxygen.

-It comes in 1# tanks.
+It comes in one-pound tanks.

 Mapp gas burns hotter than propane.
-Mapp Pro has an air/flame temperature of 3730°F (2054°C) and propane at 3596°F (1980°C), for comparison.
+For comparison, Mapp Pro has an air/flame temperature of 3730°F (2054°C) and propane at 3596°F (1980°C).

-Mapp Pro gas is heavier than air so, it sinks like propane.
+Mapp Pro gas is heavier than air, so it sinks like propane.

 In case of emergency.
 (From the SDS on Mapp Pro Worthington Industries).
 “Do not extinguish fires unless gas flow can be stopped safely; explosive re-ignition may occur.
 Promptly isolate the scene by removing all persons from the vicinity of the incident.
 No action shall be taken involving any personal risk or without suitable training.
 For fires involving this material, do not enter any enclosed or confined fire space without proper protective equipment, including self-contained breathing apparatus.”
 Read more here.
 This is only a partial bit of info.